-A carjacker took a couple hostage on their way to church.
-He'd just shot four people, investigators say
+A carjacker held a couple hostage for hours in Tennessee before killing the husband, investigators say

 What the couple didn't know at the time was the driver, Dangelo Dorsey, 29, had just committed a series of deadly crimes and an attempted carjacking, authorities said.

 He'd opened fire inside a moving vehicle, killing one person and wounding another, then jumped out of the car as traffic slowed down, said David Rausch, director of the Tennessee Bureau of Investigation.
-In an attempt to carjack another vehicle, Dorsey had allegedly shot a woman in the hand as she tried to drive away.
+In an attempt to carjack another vehicle, Dorsey had allegedly shot a woman in the hand.
 A nearby truck driver suffered a gunshot wound to the face.

 But the Stevens were unaware.
 They pulled over after the accident, and their hourslong nightmare began.